Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Assistant Chief Deputy
+Assistant Chief Deputy L. Keith Lyon

-Knox County Sheriff's Department, Tennessee
+Knox County Sheriff's Office, Tennessee

-End of Watch: Tuesday, May 9, 2006
+End of Watch Tuesday, May 9, 2006

 Reflections for Assistant Chief Deputy L. Keith Lyon